neildevas/onboarding-demo/README.md

 I created this demo project to showcase something similar to a project I worked on at [Titan](https://titan.com).
-It is basically a form component that is powered by a JSON-type structure and validated with a schema that is constructed dynamically according to the [JSON Schema standard](https://json-schema.org).
+It is a form component that is powered by an array, which provides definitions for how each step should be rendered on the screen, and an object structured according to the [JSON Schema standard](https://json-schema.org) which defines how the form values should be validated.
+You can easily update the form by adding a new step to the array and/or updating the validation logic in the validation schema, without modifying the existing code.
+This makes it easy to create and serve many different "forms" from an API, which can be beneficial in numerous ways.

 And now, back to your standard CRA programming ↓
 # Getting Started with Create React App